 People often ask me why I moved to Colorado and what I love about it, particularly compared to other places I've lived.
 I love the sunshine, the mountains, and the natural splendor in general.
 I love the wild weather (we had a day in September where it went from oppressively hot one day to snowing the next and then back to hot again within a few more days).
 And the sun beats down so hard that we can have an intense snowstorm and then be snow-free a few days later.
 And it can be below freezing, but if it's sunny (and it almost always is), it's warm enough to comfortably be shirtless outside.
 I love the outdoorsy, fitness-oriented culture, which sometimes manifests in annoying ways, like people flaking on you because they got distracted by going on a hike or scaling a 14er.
 (Flaking is frustrating, but the reasons tend to be more charming here than elsewhere.)
 I love that it's more libertarian-ish, even in a more leftist region like Denver; it's more consistently "live and let live" than anywhere else I've been.
 And I love that people love to be here; people who live here genuinely love Colorado, not in some kind of collectivist patriotic/nationalistic way, but because they first-handedly, individually, personally love it.

 There are things I liked about California, too, but I don't think I ever loved California.
 Living there was mostly an accident.
 LA and Southern California in general were great for the weather, the beach (fuck, I miss the beach), and the very attractive people.
-There's a lot of nostalgia for me there.
+There's a lot of nostalgia for me there, and those feelings are especially intense when I pick up a whiff of LA's distinctive flora during certain seasons when I visit.
 But there was a lot of superficiality, too, and particularly among the transplants.
 LA feels very busy to me.
 And that's best reflected in the traffic, where I joke that it takes an hour to get anywhere, even a few miles.
 It's only partially a joke, and that's why SNL's The Californians (particularly Stuart Has Cancer (2021-04-14)) is so hilarious and really rings true.

 And whenever I visit UCLA (mostly for the annual Men's Rowing Alumni Banquet and Races), I'm flooded with anxiety, which I realized has a lot to do with how, for about seven years of undergrad and grad school, I was all piss and vinegar about everything, especially anything philosophical, and that was reflected in the angsty, in-your-face, tone-deaf way I often ran the activism activities of my philosophy club, LOGIC.
 (And law school itself was no walk in the park, either.)